apocalypticartcollective/eft/_drafts/2025-03-02-Isolation-One.md

 ---
 layout: post
-title: Episode 10 - Isolation One
+title: 'Episode 10: Isolation One'
-category: Isolation
 ---

 ## Consult Not the Physician, but the One Who Has Been Ill